Convex-Dev/design/cad/002_values/README.md

 #### Character

-A Character is a unicode code point expressed as a 32-bit integer.
+A Character is a Unicode code point expressed as a 32-bit unsigned integer.

 A Character can map to 1-4 bytes in UTF-8 encoding.
-For maximum efficiency, characters in the ASCII range should be used.
+For maximum efficiency, characters in the ASCII range should be used as these will map to a minimal 2-byte Encoding.

 #### Boolean